thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 │                 │         │                 │
 └─ state mutator ─┘         └─ event handler ─┘
          ▲                           │

          └ ─ ─ ─ Manual change ─ ─ ─ ┘
 ```

-Since mutable state increases complexity and reduces predictability, components with only immutable props are easier to think about.
-Whenever it's time to update the DOM hierarchy, they build the user interface using the data they're given.
-When a user interacts with their components, they handle the event using the methods they're given.

 ### Exercise